muan/spiffing/README.md

-# Spiffing gem
+# Spiffing

-Write CSS using proper English in ruby with Spiffing gem.
-Spiffing gem is a ruby gem version of [Spiffing CSS](http://spiffingcss.com/) by [@idiot](https://twitter.com/idiot), a CSS preprocessor for British developers in the wild.
+Write CSS using proper English in ruby apps with Spiffing.

+Spiffing is a ruby gem version of [Spiffing CSS](http://spiffingcss.com/) by [@idiot](https://twitter.com/idiot), a CSS preprocessor for British developers, or developers who prefer to write proper English.

 ## Installation